nesquena/backburner/README.md

 This will automatically enqueue a job for that user record that will run `activate` with the specified argument.
 Note that you can set the queue name and queue priority at the class level and you are also able to pass `pri`, `ttr`, `delay` and `queue` directly as options into `async`.
-The queue name used by default is the normalized class name (i.e `{namespace}.user`) if not otherwise specified.
+The queue name used by default is `{namespace}.backburner-jobs` if not otherwise specified.

 ### Working Jobs